Skip to content Skip to main navigation Report an accessibility issue

 Through a comprehensive approach that integrates their interdisciplinary expertise and community engagement experiences, the SECURE team envisions establishing a research center that addresses energy supply systems, the built environment, transportation networks, and health infrastructure.
 Ultimately, the SECURE project seeks to empower underserved communities in the Southeast with effective strategies for resilience, adaptation, and mitigation, thereby assisting them in navigating the challenges posed by the climate crisis.

-A Multisource Remote Sensing-based Framework and Decision-support Tool for Climate Change-induced Flash Droughts and Floods
+A Multisource Remote Sensing-based Framework and Decision-support Tool for Flash Droughts and Floods

 The Foundation for Food & Agriculture Research (FFAR) has funded a project proposed by a UTK and UTIA research team of John Schwartz (CEE, TNWRRC), Brian Lieb (UTIA), Shawn Hawkins (UTIA), Mingzhou Jin (ISE, ISSE), and Yuefeng Hao (ISSE).
 The funding is for $532,082 over three years.

 Ninety percent of crop losses in the U.S. are related to extreme weather, with drought (44%) and excess moisture (27%) being the top two causes.
-These environmental effects are sensitive to both long-term climatic change and short-term weather ‘shocks’ or flash droughts and floods.
-Climate change is causing these short-term events to become more frequent and intense in certain regions, which adversely impacts agricultural production during the growing season.
+These environmental effects are sensitive to both long-term change of weather patterns and short-term weather ‘shocks’ or flash droughts and floods.
+These short-term events have become more frequent and intense in certain regions, which adversely impacts agricultural production during the growing season.
 Understanding how different crop species respond to both short-term and long-term nature hazards can inform irrigation strategies and agricultural water management practices.

 The project PIs will tackle these questions: (1) What is the frequency, duration, intensity, and trend of drought and flood in targeted watersheds?
 (2) How do different crop species respond to both short-term and long-term nature hazards in terms of irrigation and water use efficiency?
 (3) What is the potential increase in crop yield under different irrigation application rates?
-(4) What models can address the uncertainty associated with flash droughts and flash floods under climate change and balance the tradeoff among agriculture production, economic values, environmental impacts, resilience, and justice (especially in underserved communities)?
+(4) What models can address the uncertainty associated with flash droughts and flash floods and balance the tradeoff among agriculture production, economic values, environmental impacts, and resilience?
 They will test the hypothesis that a multi-source remote sensing-based framework can optimize irrigation plans and improve irrigation and water use efficiency.
 This hypothesis will be tested with historical data from 2002 to 2017 and validated based on ground measurements in farmland in East Tennessee.

 Developing a Sensor Platform for Rapid On-Site Detection of Field-Relevant Levels of PFAS in the Environment